Taves Family Farms Applebarn never disappoints us as one of our favourite places to visit for family-fun fall activities.

-Be sure to check out our 2020 Pumpkin Patch Guide for Metro Vancouver and the Halloween Guide.
+Be sure to check out our guide to the best fall festivals and events2024 Pumpkin Patch Guide for Metro Vancouver , and Halloween Guide.

 Taves Family Farms Applebarn

-Loren Taves, his wife Corinne, and their children operate the farms, growing produce on 60 acres including the 10 acres of orchards at the Applebarn which welcomes visitors in spring, summer and fall.
+Loren Taves, his wife Corinne, and their children operate the farms, growing produce on 60 acres, including the 17 acres of orchards at the Applebarn, which welcomes visitors in spring, summer and fall.

 Farmer Loren Taves talked to us about how he got his start in farming.